Jaymayes/scholarship-api/replit.md

 # Overview

 This project is a Scholarship Discovery & Search API built with FastAPI.
 Its primary purpose is to serve as a system-of-record for scholarships, offering advanced search, filtering, and eligibility checking.
 The system uses semantic and keyword search to match user profiles against eligibility criteria, provides analytics on user interactions, and feeds APIs for Student Dashboards and Landing Pages.

+**NEW: Agent Bridge Integration** - The API now includes orchestration capabilities through the Agent Bridge, enabling it to participate in distributed workflows coordinated by the Auto Command Center.
+This allows the scholarship service to be orchestrated alongside other services like Auto Page Maker, Student Pilot, and Scholarship Sage for complex multi-service workflows.

-The business vision is to provide a comprehensive, intelligent platform that connects students with relevant scholarships, aiming to become a leading solution in the scholarship search market.
+The business vision is to provide a comprehensive, intelligent platform that connects students with relevant scholarships, aiming to become a leading solution in the scholarship search market with enterprise-grade orchestration capabilities.

 # User Preferences